 Scientific research might be considered a male-dominated arena, but it’s time to recognise that there are plenty of female pioneers to celebrate.
 Strong women who identified a niche or subject that was ripe for further exploration have led the charge for progress for centuries.
-This Earth Day, we take a closer look at six of the most inspiring.

 The following scientific powerhouses have made leaps in their respective fields and brought global attention to some of the most important environmental issues facing humanity.

 Scientific niche: Primatology and anthropology.
 Goodall is globally regarded as the foremost expert on chimpanzees.

 Seminal work: Research conducted at the Gombe Stream National Park in Tanzania that disproved theories that only humans can work with tools and that chimpanzees are vegetarian.
 The research project would lead to her gaining a Cambridge University PhD, without first completing a bachelor’s qualification.